h3abionet/h3agwas/README.md

 This section describes a pipeline in devlopment, purpose of this pipeline is to do a meta analysis with a various format files.Our script, *meta-assoc.nf* takes as input various GWAS results files and `rsid` to do a metanalysis with METAL, GWAMA and Metasoft

 ## Installation
-need python3, METAL, GWAMA and MetaSoft
+need python3, METAL, GWAMA, MR-MEGA and MetaSoft

 ## Running
 The pipeline is run: `nextflow run meta-assoc.nf`